danielmerbet/volume_ter/README.md

 - The seasonal forecast is initialized on **October 1, 2024**.
 - The **inflow to Sau** is estimated using hydrological models, with SEAS5 meteorology as input.
-- The balance assumes that **outflows from both reservoirs** are equal to the median of the last 20 (it could be changed in the code) days.
+- The balance assumes that **outflows from both reservoirs** are equal to the median of the last x days (it could be changed in the code).
 - In **Sau**, sometimes the volume is negative (many members) or exceeds the maximum (a few members).
 To correct this, if the volume falls below 5% or exceeds 95%, inflows are assumed to be equal to outflows for that specific day.
 - In **Susqueda**, this issue does not occur, so no correction is necessary.